ChristopherWalz/wsc-connect-plugin/README.md

 ---------
 You can [register your own WSC-Instance](https://www.wsc-connect.com/register) right after you installed the plugin into your WSC.

 You want to get more information?
-Check the [FAQ](https://www.wsc-connect.com/faq) or send us an email.
+Check the [FAQ](https://www.wsc-connect.com/faq) or send us an email to hello@wsc-connect.com.

 Who takes part?
 ---------------